Lactobacillus acidophilus, Lactobacillus bulgaricus, acidophilus

 Side effects, toxicity, and interactions

-L. acidophilus likely will not cause any symptoms if you take too much of it.
+L. acidophilus likely won't cause any symptoms if you take too much of it.

 Talk with your healthcare provider before using L. acidophilus if you take any of

-You should also talk to your healthcare provider before taking it if you have a weakened
+You should also talk with your healthcare provider before taking it if you have a